d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 to state that $x$ and $y$ are numbers whose value can only be $0$ or $1$.

-In MXNet code, a scalar is represented by an `ndarray` with just one element.
+A scalar is represented by an `ndarray` with just one element.
 In the next snippet, we instantiate two scalars and perform some familiar arithmetic operations with them, namely addition, multiplication, division, and exponentiation.